graingert/wowjs.uk/README.md

 ## Contribute

-The library is written in CoffeeScript, please update `wow.coffee` file.
+The library is transpiled using Babel, please update `wow.js` file.

 We use grunt to compile and minify the library: